Reefact/antlr4-book-examples/Reefact.BookExamples.Antlr4/Chapter_09/3/1/ReadMe.md

 ﻿#### 9.3.1.
 Recovery by Scanning for Following Tokens

-This example show how errors can be handled by custom errors listener.
+This example shows how the "recovery by scanning for following tokens" works.

 _Remarks:_